 Will my children always want to practise their Faith?
 I have no idea.
 They do have free will.
 I don’t think any parent can Faith-proof their children, whatever their method of parenting.
 But I feel I have done my part responsibly.
 The rest is up to them.

 “It was okay, Mum,” said Duncan, the elder brother.
 “We didn’t watch that scene.
 I told Callum to look away until it was over.
 I sort of glanced at the screen every now and then until I was sure it was safe to watch the movie again.”

 Of course, there are some things that just aren’t worth worrying about.
 A child has the right to choose what she wears each day, and what and how much she eats.
 She knows how much sleep she needs and whether she needs a cardigan or not.
-Maybe little children might need some help in determining these needs and how to fulfill them, but it can be done gently and without taking over.
-We can guide rather than control, until we are no longer needed.
+Maybe little children might need some help in determining these needs and how to fulfil them, but it can be done gently and without taking over.
+We can guide rather than control until we are no longer needed.
 I wonder if we tend to want to have a say long after that time has arrived.

 I think children can recognise they need us…

 “Girls, I’ve just thought of something else.
 What if you came to me and said you want to leave home.
 Should I let you?
 Should I trust you to know what you need?”